AkariAsai/ATTEMPT/README.md

 If you have any questions about the paper, please contact Akari Asai (akari[at]cs.washington.edu) or open an issue.

 **Note**: We are improving the code and documentations, as well as adding instructions to download pre-trained checkpoints.
 Please stay tuned!
+If you need our code & models to reproduce the results now, please feel free to contact Akari.
+I can share the current code via email.